 - ensure data held are relevant.

-Archie can do this for you.
-If you use Archie to store personal data, you do not need to worry about your Group’s compliance with GDPR.
-You also help to ensure all our systems contain up to date information.
+Archie and Editorial Manager can do this for you.
+If you use Archie and/or Editorial Manager to store personal data, you do not need to worry about your Group’s compliance with GDPR.
+You also help to ensure that all our systems contain up to date information.

-If you store personal data on spreadsheets, the burden of updating is greater, and the risk of the information being out of date, inaccurate and insecure is higher.
-Externally-stored data will also become out of date if a user changes their own contact details in My Account.
+If you store personal data on spreadsheets or other local systems, the burden of updating these is greater, and the risk of the information being out of date, inaccurate and insecure is higher.
+Externally-stored data will also become out of date if a user changes their own contact details in My Account, or requests that their Cochrane Account is deleted.

 GDPR requires that data be kept up to date.
 With a single database we can control what personal data are stored and be GDPR compliant.
 Importantly, if a person requests disclosure or deletion of their personal data, this can also be shared or erased from one source.
 If they are listed in external spreadsheets these also need to be searched and that data erased.
 The burden of doing this is the primary argument for avoiding spreadsheets.